Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 'The coolest thing ever!' - kid me

 -What I love?
-Sunshine is beau-ti-ful, especially upscaled.
-It's bright, the water shimmers, it's heavily stylized and experimental.
+Sunshine is bright, the water shimmers, it's heavily stylized and experimental.
 The plot is an idiot plot through and through, and the cutscenes are goofy, but that captures the zeitgeist of the sixth-generation consoles and the early 00s, where gaming was all about talking large strides forward.
-There are a few callbacks that sneak in, but none of this 'appeal to nostalgia' clause weighing down modern games.
-No, Sunshine is and feels totally different from Super Mario 64, and it's not ashamed of it.
+There are a few callbacks that sneak in, but no 'appeal to nostalgia' clause weighing down some modern games.
+Sunshine is and feels totally different from Super Mario 64, and it's not ashamed of it.

 Don't flatter me, especially at one health.